ravansagar/TicTacToe/README.md

-A simple Tic Tac Toe Game using MiniMax algorithm and MiniMax with Alpha Beta pruning You can play live via : ravansagar.github.io/TicTacToe
+A simple Tic Tac Toe Game using MiniMax algorithm and MiniMax with Alpha Beta pruning <br>
+You can play live via : https://ravansagar.github.io/TicTacToe/